Counter-machine model: 1963: Shepherdson and Sturgis' model

 Their model is strongly influenced by the model and the spirit of Hao Wang (1957) and his Wang B-machine (also see Post–Turing machine).
 They "sum up by saying":

-"...we have tried to carry a step further the 'rapprochement' between the practical and theoretical aspects of computation suggested and started by Wang."

 Unlimited Register Machine URM: This, their "most flexible machine... consists of a denumerable sequence of registers numbered 1, 2, 3, ..., each of which can store any natural number...Each particular program, however involves only a finite number of these registers" (p.
 219).
 In other words, the number of registers is potentially infinite, and each register's "size" is infinite.

-They offer the following instruction set (p.
-219), and the following "Notes":
+They offer the following instruction set and the following "Notes":